If I had been born a girl, my parents planned to name me Carole Jean. As I was not, they settled on Bill.

 Wives (two good ones), children, work and a general lack of acceptance of men in women's clothing made it a secretive pursuit.
 Reading Petticoat Punishment fiction and now writing it has been my principal release.

-After dinner Sandy and I visited the Queen Mary Lounge 12449 Ventura Boulevard (thereby completing my tour of that street), Studio City, 818-506-5619.
-They have a show bar in the front with female impersonators on the stage and Republicans in the audience.
-There is a back bar for the likes of us.
+After dinner Sandy and I visited the Queen Mary Lounge .
+They had a show bar in the front with female impersonators on the stage and Republicans in the audience.
+There was a back bar for the likes of us.
+The QM has been closed for several years.
+The first photo shows Sandy and me in the bar.

 In the second I had a little fun doctoring the photo to emphasize a common problem for cross dressers.